| Title: | A Companion Package for the Book "A Course in Statistics with R" |

 A data frame with 24 observations on the following 4 variables.

-intensity of targets
+Intensityintensity of targets

-different operators who form the blocks 1
+Operatordifferent operators who form the blocks 1 2 3 4

-two types of filter 1
+Filtertwo types of filter 1 2

-the type of background noise high
+Groundthe type of background noise high low medium

 Montgomery, D. C. (1976-2012).
 Design and Analysis of Experiments, 8e.
 J.Wiley.

-data(intensity) intensity.aov <- aov(Intensity~Ground*Filter+Error(Operator),intensity) summary(intensity.aov) intensity.aov
+data(intensity) intensity.aov <- aov(Intensity~Ground*Filter+Error(Operator),intensity) summary(intensity.aov) intensity.aovdata(intensity) intensity.aov <- aov(Intensity~Ground*Filter+Error(Operator),intensity) summary(intensity.aov) intensity.aov

 A simple function to obtain the coefficient of kurtosis on numeric variables.